pantheon-systems/documentation/source/_docs/migrate-manual.md

 3. After you run the command, the `.sql` file is imported into your Pantheon Dev environment database container.

-## Step 4: Upload Your Files
+## Upload Your Files

-Files refer to anything within `sites/default/files` for Drupal or `wp-content/uploads` for WordPress, which typically includes uploaded images, along with generated stylesheets, aggregated scripts, etc. For information on highly populated directories, see [Platform Considerations](/docs/platform-considerations/#highly-populated-directories).
+**Files** refer to anything within `sites/default/files` for Drupal or `wp-content/uploads` for WordPress, which typically includes uploaded images, along with generated stylesheets, aggregated scripts, etc. For information on highly populated directories, see [Platform Considerations](/docs/platform-considerations/#highly-populated-directories).

 Files are not under Git version control and are stored separately from the site's code.